 Details of what makes an eligible complaint can be provided by asking the Community Grants Hub.
-Applicants can lodge complaints using the complaints form on the Department of Social Services website, by phone or mail.
+Applicants can use the online complaints form on the Department of Social Services (DSS) website, or contact the DSS Complaints line.

 Phone: 1800 634 035